hopsparser/hopsparser/README.md

 That is, we require word indexation and word forms only.
 Empty words are currently not supported.
 Multi-word tokens are not taken into account by the parsing models but are preserved in the outputs.

+HOPS modifies the columns `UPOS`, `HEAD` and `DEPREL`, all the other columns and tree metadata are preserved.

 Alternatively, you may add the `--raw` flag to the command above, in which case the parser expects a pre-tokenized raw text file with one sentence per line and individual tokens separated by blanks.